-- "Contents of Emulator Package" on page 1-2

-Provides a list of components shipped with the emulator.

-- "PC Configuration" on page 1-2

-Describes the minimal PC requirements.

-- "ICE-100B Installation Tasks" on page 1-2

-Provides a step-by-step procedure for setting up the emulator hardware and describes how to connect the emulators to your target board.
+- Contents of Emulator Package Provides a list of components shipped with the emulator. - PC Configuration Describes the minimal PC requirements. - Emulator Installation Tasks Provides a step-by-step procedure for setting up the emulator hardware and describes how to connect the emulators to your target board. - Configurator Software Describes the target configurator utility. - JTAG/SWD Frequency Provides information on JTAG/SWD frequency limitations. - Troubleshooting and Warranty Points to an Engineer-to-Engineer Note for troubleshooting advice and warranty information.

-- "Configurator Software" on page 1-8

-Describes the target configurator utility.

-- "JTAG Frequency" on page 1-9

-Provides information on JTAG frequency limitations.

-- "Troubleshooting and Warranty" on page 1-9

-Points to an Engineer-to-Engineer Note for troubleshooting advice

-and warranty information.